-Here, term (a) represents the likelihood for systematic data and term (b) the likelihood for historical data.
+Here, term (a) in Eq.
+(3) represents the likelihood for systematic data and term (b) in Eq.
+(3) represents the likelihood for historical data.
 By applying Bayes formula, the posterior distribution p(θ|q, k) of parameters θ given systematic and historical data is: